tzellman/validate-express/README.md

 The code is pretty minimal and only depends on the [joi](https://github.com/hapijs/joi) package for the schema definition and validation logic.

+After successful validation, the request object is modified to contain the validated/updated values.

 ## Installing

 ```javascript